Road signs and markings help us to use the roads correctly. They can:

 • the size of the sign

-Generally, the size and position of signs are based on the speed of the traffic.
+Generally, the speed of the traffic sets the size and position of signs.
 The higher the speed, the larger the sign.

 Other signs